 “Do people realize how blessed they are to have a voice?
 Since Neil is no longer able to share his story, his thoughts about life and his dreams for the world, I’m here to do it.
 Things happened in Neil’s life that other kids need to know about in order to help make this world a better place.
 As Neil’s mom, I’m able to access a lot of material and will share as much as I can in Neil’s own words and the words of the friends, family, coaches and teachers who knew him best.
 Neil loved a good story, and if Neil’s story and his thoughts about life make people think, and think about their own stories differently, then I will have done my job well.”

-I welcome blog readers to critique the written words and share their own thoughts about the topics that are covered.
-Words are influential, and my plan is to share the written words of others and teach writing workshops.
+I welcome blog readers to engage and share the thoughts sparked by these words.
+Words are expressions of thought.
+Words and thoughts are influential.
 I dream of empowering more young people, like Neil, to share their ideas, stories and dreams for a better world.
+Read Neil’s story in the Boston Globe.